 The PCB manufacturing process is complex.
 The precision of the manufactured PCBs hinges on many things, but none more important than complete and accurate design or manufacturing data, most often Gerber files.
-A wide variety of PCB design software applications are used to produce manufacturing data, and the complexity of each design can vary significantly.
+To produce manufacturing data, a wide variety of PCB design software applications are used, and the complexity of each design can vary significantly.
 As a result, the manufacturing data generated may not always yield the intended results, leading to board failures, manufacturing delays and increased costs.

 This month, in our next few blog posts, we will address the most common problems that we encounter with Gerber files and how to avoid them (we’re going to focus on Gerber files because they’re most common but many of these also apply if you generate ODB++ files).
 The first three problems are listed below.

 Gerber File Problem 1 – Obsolete File Format:

 Avoid generating an obsolete file format like Gerber 274D.
 Gerber 274D is all but extinct today, but be aware that the newer Gerber 274X has also received an update called Gerber X2, and Gerber 274X itself been declared obsolete.
 This doesn’t mean that Gerber 274X cannot be accepted by your manufacturer (it’s by far the most common format we receive today) but you may want to start looking into the benefits of Gerber X2 – especially if your PCB design software package already supports this format.
 Interested in more of an education on the Gerber format?
 Here’s an interview with Ucamco, who owns and maintains the Gerber format.

 Gerber File Problem 2 – Confusing File Labels